fujimotos/eubin/README.md

 eubin
 =====

 `eubin` is a tiny mail retriever.
-It fetches emails from a remote mail server (like pop.gmail.com) and delivers them to the local drive for you.
+It connects to a remote POP3 server (like pop.gmail.com) and retrieves your emails to the local drive.

 ### Features